 Some of my conservative friends didn't like it.

-And maybe it's not perfect, but the idea that there's disparate sensing, yeah, that's that's all been chronicled and proven to be true.
+And maybe it's not perfect, but the idea that there's disparate sensing, yeah, that's all been chronicled and proven to be true.

 I don't think it's a bad idea.